-The court held that “Under such circumstances it was not expected for the petitioner to have waited for the Medical Board to call him for personal appearance for grant of referral order which would delay his treatment.
-As things turned out, having gone to Vellore for investigations, the petitioner ended up the undergoing entire treatment even without Page 4 of 9 returning home for which purpose his leave was sanctioned by the employer”
+The Court held that “Under such circumstances, it was not expected for the petitioner to have waited for the Medical Board to call him for personal appearance for grant of referral order which would delay his treatment.
+As things turned out, having gone to Vellore for investigations, the petitioner ended up undergoing entire treatment even without Page 4 of 9 returning home for which purpose his leave was sanctioned by the employer”